Ten-Work/Ten-Work.github.io/game_bubblewrap/index.md

 # PopRelax

 Glad that you like "PopRelax" (hereinafter collectively referred to as "this application").
-This application is based on the Bulls and cows.
+This application is based on a variation of bubble wrap commonly used in packaging.

 ###  Introduction to the rules